Zenshin Institute grew out of Masami and Chris Covey's work to take health education and body-mind connection beyond

-An experienced somatic-body practitioner, Nutritional Therapist (NTP), Yoga Therapist (C-IAYT), Yoga teacher-trainer, and applied linguist, Masami offers a unique framework for connecting the subtle “body language” of physiology and anatomy with breath, emotion, mind and nutrition.
+An experienced health intuitive, somatic-body practitioner, Nutritional Therapist (NTP), Yoga Therapist (C-IAYT), Yoga teacher-trainer, and applied linguist, Masami offers a unique framework for connecting the subtle “body language” of physiology and anatomy with breath, emotion, mind and nutrition.
 Masami believes that we are each our own primary healer.

 Masami provides highly individualized health support for all ages, using foundations of nutritional science, Hair Tissue Mineral Analysis (HTMA), yoga therapy, breath work, and Ayurveda.